Sony has entered the OTC hearing aid space with two powerful new devices, the Sony OTC hearing aids CRE-C20 and CRE-E10

 The CRE-E10 looks like a standard wireless earbud (like AirPods), while the CRE-C20 is super discreet and almost invisible in-ear.

 If cosmetics is one of your top priorities, for example, you don’t want people to know you’re wearing a hearing aid, then the CRE-C20 wins here.
+The dark faceplate of the device looks like the natural shadow of the ear canal to make it even more invisible to the naked eye.

 But if you’re okay with the earbud look (and want streaming), the CRE-E10 is more comfortable for long-term wear.